 **Because quality equipment can save lives and make the wilderness experience more enjoyable, we only use the best quality gear from REI, The North Face, MSR, Lowe Alpine, Nalgene, and Sweet Water Guardian.

 (check with your school about the transfer of credit prior to registration).
-This is a benefit for those students needing a high school science credit and find it difficult to do so during the regular school year.
-It also gives students who are just entering their freshman year of high school a head start in science.
-Credit in Physical Education is also available for those who are interested.
+This is a benefit for those students needing a high school credit and find it difficult to do so during the regular school year.
+It also gives students who are just entering their freshman year of high school a head start in earning credits.

 Thanks to REI--Anchorage for providing much of the gear which make our classes a success.